owulveryck/blog/content/post/linearregression.md

 author: Olivier Wulveryck
 date: 2016-05-20T12:50:59+02:00
 description: A post about machine learning and an application on a simple case I've met in my job.
-  Here is the use case \:regarding three different technical solutions, after the evaluation by group of human of different features, can a Bot "think" on its own and evaluate which one offers then best ratio cost/features.
+  Here is the use case \:regarding four different technical solutions, after the evaluation by group of human of different features, can a Bot "think" on its own and evaluate which one offers then best ratio cost/features.
   And therefore, can it tell any manager which solution to choose.
 draft: true